Skip to contents

 Value

-A ggplot2 layer object that can be added to a ggplot.
+A ggplot2 layer object representing a diamond plot.
+This layer can be added to an existing ggplot object.

 Details